noFrontendSolutions/build-react-app-ssr/README.md

 npm run start-std
 ```

-After you've **build** your application (frontend and backend seperately compiled), this script starts your app on **localhost:8050**.
+After you've **build** your application (frontend and backend seperately compiled), this command starts your app on **localhost:8080**.

 ```
 npm run start-ssr
 ```

-This is the equivalent to the command above, if frontend and backend got compiled simultaneously (**npm run build-ssr**).
-It runs on **localhost:8100**
+This is the equivalent to the command above, if frontend and backend have been compiled simultaneously (**npm run build-ssr**).
+The command starts the app on **localhost:8082**
 <br>

 ## Entry Points and Roots

 ---

-If you intend to change the folder structure of your project, all you have to do is edit the following file: **webpack/entry-paths.js**.
+To change the folder structure of your project, all you have to do is edit the following file: **webpack/entry-paths.js**.

 ```JS
 //****ROOT ENTRY PATHS OF BACKEND AND FRONTEND OR SSR APP******